-The Board is comprised of 15 directors, all of whom are required to be Canadian citizens.
+The Board is comprised of 15 directors, at least two-thirds of whom, including the President & CEO, are required to be Canadian citizens.
 One director (the President & CEO) is an employee of the Company.
 All other directors are "independent" directors as that term is defined in National Instrument 52-110 Audit Committees (NI 52-110).

 NAV CANADA represents a unique consensus among the major stakeholders in the ANS - the Government of Canada, the commercial air carriers, general aviation, and our unionized employees.
 Our governance structure reflects this consensus.
-All four of these major stakeholders are Members of the Company.
-In addition, there is a Director Member.
+All four of these major stakeholders are members of the Company together with a Director member (collectively, the Members).